 How to Set Up an Affiliate Program with WordPress + WooCommerce

 - Last updated:

-For anyone with an online store, driving traffic and generating sales is a constant priority.
-You want to make sure that you’re using all the resources at your disposal while still keeping the amount of effort you’re putting in under control.
-Incentivizing and rewarding those sending visitors to your site is a tried-and-tested way of generating more leads and sales.
+For anyone with an online store, driving traffic and generating sales is a constant priority, but you want to make sure you’re using all of the resources at your disposal, while still keeping the amount of effort you’re putting in under control.
+Incentivizing and rewarding those who are sending visitors to your site is a tried-and-tested way of generating more leads and sales.

-Although the idea of using an affiliate model to drive sales in your online store might seem complicated on the surface, it’s actually really rather straightforward.
+Although the idea of using an affiliate model to drive sales may seem complicated, it’s actually rather straightforward.
 What’s more, because affiliate payments are performance-based, you’ll only have to pay out referral fees when a sale has been made and you’ve generated revenue from the referred visitor.
-Some might balk at the idea of paying out a percentage of your profits to those promoting your store, but if you look at the potential return on investment and lack of financial risk in comparison to other forms of promotion and advertisement, you’ll quickly begin to see the appeal!
+You may balk at the idea of paying out a percentage of your profits to those promoting your store, but, if you look at the potential return on investment and lack of financial risk in comparison to other forms of promotion and advertisement, you’ll quickly begin to see the appeal!

 If you’d like to set up an affiliate program for your WooCommerce-powered online store and get more eyeballs on your products without any of the upfront costs of traditional advertising, then this guide will show you just how you can do that.